Quinchy/Donna-Mae-Jorge-Hollman-Dental-Clinic-Scheduling-System/README.md

 Donna Mae Jorge-Hollman Dental Clinic Appointment Scheduling System

 ### Description:
-A Website for Donna Mae Jorge-Hollman Dental Clinic to fill an appointment as well as an Admin-Side to set, manage, and delete appointments for the clinic.
+A Website to showcase and fill an appointment for Donna Mae Jorge-Hollman Dental Clinic as well as an Admin-Side to set, manage, and delete appointments for the clinic.
+The website is built using PHP Laravel, MySQL for database, and Heroku for Web Hosting.

 # Features